 Healthy stool is typically a soft, formed bowel movement that is usually brownish in color.
 You should have at least two to four bowel movements a day.
 Ideally, every time you eat - you have a bowel movement afterwards (eliminating the previously digested meal) as well as first thing in the morning after waking up and having some water.

 Normal poop is generally:

-Passed Twice to Four Times Daily: Most people pass stool once a day.
-Although it's perfectly normal to go 3-4 times..
-You should be passing stool at least twice daily every day.
+Passed Once Or Twice Daily: Most people pass stool once or twice a day, although it's perfectly normal to go 3-4 times on some days.
+You should be passing stool at least 3-4 times a week.

 Medium To Dark Brown In Color: Your stool contains a brown pigment called bilirubin, which forms when red blood cells break down.

 Pain-free To Pass: A healthy bowel movement requires minimal strain.

 Consistent In Its Characteristics: A healthy stool varies from one person to another.
 However, you should be cautious to monitor any changes in the frequency, firmness, smell and color of the stool.
 These indicate that there could be a problem.

 Poor hydration can make bowel symptoms so much worse.
 Every part of your body requires water in order to function.
 Therefore, having an insufficient level of fluid in your body can significantly affect your bowel health.

 Tips For Maintaining Healthy Bowel Movements